Dominican Republic Diving

 Scuba diving in the Santo Domingo province entails beautiful reefs, fascinating caves and encrusted shipwrecks all overflowing with intense tropical marine life.
 With bountiful unique dive sites, this historical region is perfect for all skill levels.

-Diving in Dominican Republic
+Diving in the Dominican Republic

 The Dominican Republic offers tourists pristine beaches, year round warm waters and some of the Caribbean’s best reefs.
 With tropical weather no matter the season, it’s the perfect destination for your next dive vacation.
 This beautiful Caribbean nation delivers something for divers of all levels of experience, including vibrant reefs in calm conditions, caves that can challenge those who are seeking further adventure, plunging wall dives, and shipwrecks that both sank naturally and were sunk purposely for divers to explore.
 Even for non divers, it’s an exceptional experience, as there are plenty of snorkelling opportunities.